kingslay/KSPlayer/README.md

 ## License
 KSPlayer defaults to the GPL license (requires open-sourcing your own project code), and we hope everyone will consciously respect the licensing agreement of the KSPlayer project.
 Additionally, there is a paid version that adopts the LGPL license (contact us).

 If due to commercial reasons, you prefer not to adhere to the GPL license  or the LGPL license, you can contact us.
 Through our authorization, you can obtain a more flexible licensing agreement.
+Email: kingslay@icloud.com

 ## Requirements